stas-sultanov/Azure-Templates/service-fabric-cluster-web/README.md

 ### Azure Key Vault

+Azure Key Vault is used as a safe storage location for certificates and as a way to get certificates installed on Service Fabric clusters in Azure.

 **ClusterCertificate** - This certificate is required to secure the communication between the nodes on a cluster.

 **ServerCertificate** - This certificate is required to connect to a cluster.